 Residential Street Snow Removal

-Residential street snow removal progress
+Residential street removal FAQs

 When residential street snow removal is in progress, the information below will be updated daily Monday to Friday during normal business hours (8:30 a.m. to 4:30 p.m.).
-You can also check out snow route removal or alley snow removal progress.

 Residential street snow removal in Spruce Grove is divided into two zones: the east/red zone and the west/blue zone.